KastnerRG/vitis_docker/README.md

 # Docker setup for AMD Vitis

 This docker works on Linux, Windows (WSL) and MacOS (including ARM).
-You need about 130GB space on your machine.
+You need about 130GB space on your machine to run these tools.
-If you choose to install from scratch, you need another 150GB somewhere (in your machine, or in an external drive) for installation.
+To install from scratch, you temporarily need another 150GB somewhere, either in your machine, or in an external drive.

 ### 0. To install on MacOS with ARM Chip, first install rosetta and docker